Theta operators and a generic entailment for $GSp_4$: The entailment of Serre weights

 and

-where for $M$ a $\mathbb{T}$-module $M_{\mathfrak{m}}$ is the localization.
-Moreover, $H^{*}_{\text{\'et}}(\Sh_{\Q_p},V(a,b) \otimes \overline{\F}_p)_{\mathfrak{m}}$ is concentrated in degree $3$.
-Further, if $\lambda=(a,b) \in X_1(T)$ satisfies $ b \ge 2$ or $b=1$ and $a \le p-3$ then the reverse implication to the one above is also true. \begin{proof} The first equality follows from a similar (but simpler) argument to the one in \cite[Thm 4.2]{Newton-Thorne-CM}.
+Moreover, $\H^{*}_{\text{\'et}}(\Sh_{\Q_p},V(a,b)_{\overline{\F}_p})_{\mathfrak{m}}$ is concentrated in degree $3$.
+Further, for $p \ge 5$ if $\lambda=(a,b) \in X_1(T)$ satisfies $ b \ge 3$, or $b=2$ and $a \le p-2$, or $b=1$ and $a \le p-3$, then the reverse implication to the one above is also true. \begin{proof} The first equality follows from a similar (but simpler) argument to the one in \cite[Thm 4.2]{Newton-Thorne-CM}.
 To adapt their method one needs to prove that the cohomology of the boundary of the Borel-Serre compactification of $\Sh_{K}$ is Eisenstein.
-The boundary is stratified by locally symmetric spaces associated to rational parabolics of $G$, whose Levi quotients in this case are just products of $\GL_2/\Q$ with a rational torus.
-Since one can attach Galois representations to cohomological automorphic representations for these Levi subgroups one can show that the Hecke eigenclasses appearing in the boundary are always Eisenstein: they are either the sum of $4$ characters (Borel), the sum of two $2$-dimensional representations (Siegel), or the sum of $2$ characters and a $2$-dimensional representation (Klingen).
-The second equality is proved in \cite[Thm 24.iii)]{Atanasov-Harris}.
+The boundary is stratified by locally symmetric spaces associated to rational parabolics of $G$, whose Levi quotients are respectively a split torus $T$ (Borel), $\GL_2 \times \mathbb{G}_m$ (Siegel), $\GL_2 \times \mathbb{G}^2_m$ (Klingen).
+One can attach mod $p$ Galois representations to mod $p$ eigensystems appearing in the cohomology of the locally symmetric spaces for these Levi subgroups.
+In fact, in our case these locally symmetric spaces are essentially the modular curve, where the construction of mod $p$ Galois representations is a classical result.
+That way, as in the proof of \cite[Thm 4.2]{Newton-Thorne-CM} one can show that the Galois representation attached to the Hecke eigenclasses appearing in the boundary are always a direct sum of Galois representations attached to one of the proper rational Levis.
+Therefore, as a $\GL_4$-valued representation $\overline{r}_{\mathfrak{m}}$ is respectively the sum of $4$ characters (Borel), the sum of two $2$-dimensional representations (Siegel), or the sum of $2$ characters and a $2$-dimensional representation (Klingen).
+The second equality is proved by mimicking the proof of \cite[Thm 24.iii)]{Atanasov-Harris}, which concerns unitary Shimura varieties.
+Namely, the boundary of $\Shbar^{\tor}$ is also stratified by components labelled by rational parabolics.
+The Galois representations attached to these components are then summands of $\overline{r}_{\mathfrak{m}}$.
+We also note that as in the unitary case $\gsp_4$ is self-dual, so that their proof carries over to our setup.